xavicolomer/gulp-content-watchdog/README.md

 ### How to use

-This example will apply to plugins to all the js files on a given directory, anb will display the affected line too.
+This example will apply the listed plugins to all the js files on a given directory, and will display the affected line too.
 (This is useful because 'CMD + Click' on the console will open the default editor on the selected line)

 Gulpfile.js
 ```